 2. Streamlined project management.
 Distributing tasks and monitoring progress across several workstations and locations can be challenging.
 With the help of a BOS system, engineering managers can easily track the progress of each project, spot and prevent bottlenecks, delegate tasks to the right staff, and keep track of productivity with just a few clicks.
 Real-time dashboards give instant visibility into the entire production process, ensuring projects are met on time, costs are controlled, and that customers are satisfied.

 4. Consolidated exchange of information.
 Larger engineering companies deal with multiple projects and clients simultaneously.
 Using spreadsheets to capture and process tasks and information is an inefficient, time-consuming, error-prone process that exposes projects and companies to risk.
-BOS software promotes clear communication and secure information flow, with user-specific security measures that limits access to sensitive information, and controls the flow of data up and down stream.
+BOS software promotes clear communication and secure information flow, with user-specific security measures that limit access to sensitive information, and controls the flow of data up and downstream.

 5. Accurate decision-making process.
 A recent Gartner survey found that 87% of businesses have low business intelligence and analytics maturity.
 BOS provides a centralised system with inbuilt BI and analytics that can rapidly process masses of data.
 It offers a holistic view of staff, projects, or an entire organisation, prior to making decisions.